 100 Surprising Facts About Sushi - #4.
 Tuna was not a popular Sushi item until 150 years ago

-It is also said that it's unpopularity was due to the size of tuna - it can be as long as 15 feet and weigh over 1,000 pounds.
-Because of lack of refrigeration technology, it was difficult to keep its freshness.
-Around 1830, Edo had a large catch of Tuna for many years and had abundant supply of tuna, which lowered its price down.
+It is also said that its unpopularity was due to the size of tuna - it can be as long as 15 feet and weigh over 1,000 pounds.
+Because of the lack of refrigeration technology, it was difficult to keep it fresh.
+Around 1830, Edo had a large catch of Tuna for many years and had an abundant supply of tuna, which lowered its price down.
 Since it became so cheap, some of the sushi restaurants decided to try using tuna, which caught its popularity.
-The way they served tuna is called "zuke" - a soy marinated tuna nigiri.
+The way they served tuna is called "zuke" - a soy-marinated tuna nigiri.
 By marinating in soy sauce, tuna lasted longer without refrigeration.
-It also brought different flavor to tuna.
+It also brought a different flavor to tuna.
 Until then, tuna was either grilled or cooked and was considered not tasty.
 Toro, tuna belly started to get popular around 1930.
-It is unclear exact reason why it became so popular.
+It is unclear the exact reason why it became so popular.
 One theory says it is due to the changing diet of modern Japanese.